Below is our current Board of Visitors as of February 2018.

 In 2008 she became the Editor of Inspired Woman Magazine.
 Besides writing articles, developing an online presence and selling ads, she created an annual fashion show, which became and remains, a successful Girls Night Out/Fundraiser.

 One of her goals was to work on a political campaign, and in 2015 she was hired as Communications Manager for Senator John Hoeven’s successful 2016 re-election campaign.
-She is currently the Executive Director of DisruptWell Summit, does event planning and enjoys volunteering with many local causes in Bismarck.
+She is currently the a Senior Account Executive at Odney, the Executive Director of DisruptWell Summit, and enjoys volunteering with many local causes in Bismarck.